Localisation and community resilience in a time of transition.

 Local foresters and silviculturists could secure work in their field of interest by retraining in all aspects of managing a network of small-scale, ecologically sound farm-forestry projects on private land in the area (producing local timber, food, fibre, seed banks, firewood, or a combination of these).
 The state government could guarantee workers currently in forestry – and young people wanting to work with trees and timber – training in soil testing, pruning, thinning, harvesting, drying, and sawmilling using worker-owned portable mills.
 This could create ethical timber jobs, localise supply chains, and provide for architects seeking sustainable timber via organisations such as CERES Fair Wood.

-Contractors who currently use heavy machinery and employ their unique skill sets knowledge of state forests to fight fires, could also secure stable jobs in fire prevention and emergency resilience – proudly contributing to the protection of the whole community.
+Contractors who currently use heavy machinery and employ their unique skill sets and knowledge of state forests to fight fires, could also secure stable jobs in fire prevention and emergency resilience – proudly contributing to the protection of the whole community.

 Farming families could remain proud of their agricultural heritage – and contribute to climate draw-down and community resilience – by diversifying their land use.
 As well as diversifying what they produce, for their own economic and environmental stability, farmers could share, collaborate on, or collectivise their land in order to generate hundreds of meaningful local jobs.